InSEA is one of the four arts education organisations that comprise WAAE - the World Alliance for Arts Education. The four are:

 - WDA - World Dance Alliance

 WAAE was formed in 2006, when UNESCO was holding the first world congress on arts education in Lisbon, Portugal.
-In preparation for that event, the presidents of InSEA, ISME and IDEA came together to write a response to the UNESCO Road Map.
-Seeking greater recognition for arts education through UNESCO, WAAE was formed and, a year or two later, WDA joined enabling WAAE to cover art, music, drama and dance education.
-This means that a member of InSEA is automatically also a member of WAAE.
+In preparation for that event, the presidents of InSEA, ISME and IDEA came together to write a response to the UNESCO Road Map on Arts Education.
+Later WDA joined enabling WAAE to cover art, music, drama and dance education.

 Creation of the Word Arts Alliance: Signature of the Joint Declaration / InSEA; ISME; IDEA, Portugal, Viseu, March 2006 during the 2006 world InSEA congress, (Left to Right Diederik Shonau -InSEA; Gary McPierson-ISME; Dan Baron-Cohen-IDEA and Doug Boughton-InSEA)